-Our main findings are summarised as follows:\\ \textbullet\ The periodogram peaks are reduced by $\sim$40$\%$, when comparing noiseless sawtooth versus sinusoidal signals of the same period and amplitude injected in idealised lightcurves.\\ \textbullet\ Of the sinusoidal signals, 39.1\% are recovered in PTF-like lightcurves and 28.1\% in the idealised lightcurves.
-The stochastic variability of quasars prevents us from identifying the majority of the injected sinusoids.\\ \textbullet\ The fraction of recovered signals is significantly worse for sawtooth periodicity, with only 7.5\% of the signals detected in the PTF-like lightcurves and 1.1\% for the idealised simulations.
-This suggests that the LSP misses the vast majority of binaries, and is not an appropriate tool to search for this type of periodicity.\\ \textbullet\ The recovered periods are within 15\% of the injected values for the vast majority of detected signals, with 99.7\% (97.4\%) for the sinusoidal signals, and 88.4\% (80.1\%) for the sawtooth signals for idealised (PTF-like) lightcurves.\\ \textbullet\ The recovery rates depend on the signal and DRW noise properties as expected.
+Our main findings are summarised as follows:\\ \textbullet\ The periodogram peaks are reduced by $\sim$40$\%$, when comparing noiseless sawtooth versus sinusoidal signals of the same period and amplitude injected in idealised lightcurves.\\ \textbullet\ Of the sinusoidal signals, $\sim$45\% are recovered in PTF-like lightcurves, $\sim$25\% in the idealised lightcurves, and $\sim$23\% in the LSST-like simulations.
+The stochastic variability of quasars prevents us from identifying the majority of the injected sinusoids.\\ \textbullet\ The fraction of recovered signals is significantly worse for sawtooth periodicity, with only $\sim$9\% of the signals detected in the PTF-like lightcurves, $\sim$1\% for the idealised simulations, and $\sim$1\% for the LSST-like simulations.
+This suggests that the LSP misses the vast majority of binaries, and is not an appropriate tool to search for this type of periodicity.\\ \textbullet\ The recovered periods are within 15\% of the injected values for the vast majority of detected signals, with $\sim$99\% ($\sim$91\%) for sinusoidal (sawtooth signals) in the idealized lightcurves, $\sim$97\% ($\sim$80\%) in the PTF-like data, and $\sim$100\% ($\sim$88\%) in the LSST-like lightcurves.\\ \textbullet\ The recovery rates depend on the signal and DRW noise properties as expected.
 They increase monotonically with the SNR (quantified as $A/\sigma$), and the amplitude of the periodic signals, and thus strong signals are relatively easy to detect, even in the presence of stochastic variability.\\ \textbullet\ The recovery rates decrease as a function of the injected period, which means that the rarer short-period binaries are easier to detect compared to the more abundant long-period ones.
-For sawtooth signals, binaries with periods $>$250 days become almost undetectable, due to a combination of not having enough cycles, and a larger DRW noise amplitude at these low frequencies.\\~
+For sawtooth signals, binaries with periods $>$250 days become almost undetectable (with a detection rate $>$1\% for idealized and LSST-like lightcurves), primarily due to the DRW noise, which is more significant at these low frequencies.\\~